yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ```

 ## Font subsetting
-Web fonts is another type of content where you can send your users
+Web fonts are another type of content where you can send your users
 excessive data.
-Fonts often contain full set of characters which fall
+Fonts often contain full sets of characters
-outside of the basic Latin Unicode block (typically used in
+outside the basic Latin Unicode block (typically used in
 non-English languages), which may or may not be relevant for your
 content.
-These extra characters can add up, and if you're not using
+These extra characters add up, and if you're not using
 them, it might be best to drop them from the downloaded font entirely.
-At the same time, it's tricky to assume you what you will and will not
+At the same time, it's tricky to assume what you will and will not
-be using, as e.g. names and locations may contain them.
-Those can also
+be using, as personal and location names may contain them.
+They can also
-be casually added to your site by content creators (or your users - for
+be added to your site by content creators (or in
-user generated content) after you have subsetted the fonts.
+user-generated content) after you have subsetted the fonts.

-In cases where you can make assumptions about the content at build time,
+When you can make assumptions about the content at build time,
-there are tools (e.g. [subfont][subfont] or [glyphhanger][glyphhanger]) which can help you subset your
+there are tools (like [subfont][subfont] or [glyphhanger][glyphhanger]) that can help you subset
 fonts to the minimal subset you need.
 [subfont]: https://www.npmjs.com/package/subfont
 [glyphhanger]: https://github.com/filamentgroup/glyphhanger